Leticia McKenna

-Leticia Lee McKenna (born 7 August 2002) is an Australian soccer player who currently plays as a midfielder for Melbourne City.
-She has previously played for Perth Glory and Brisbane Roar.
+Leticia Lee McKenna (born 7 August 2002) is an Australian soccer player who currently plays as a midfielder for Women's Super League 2 club Nottingham Forest and the Australia national team.
+She has previously played for Perth Glory, Brisbane Roar and Melbourne City.
 McKenna represented Australia in the Australia U20s and Australia U23s.

-Early years
+Early life

-McKenna grew up in the Perth suburb of Cockburn, with a younger sister, Tijan, who is also a soccer player.
+McKenna was born on 7 August 2002.
+She is of Croatian descent.
+She grew up in the Perth suburb of Cockburn, with a younger sister, Tijan, who is also a soccer player.
 At six-years old she joined Cockburn City SC juniors.
 She represented Football West National Training Centre (FW NTC), which competes in the National Premier Leagues WA Women (NPL WA Women) at under-13, under-15 and under-19 before joining their seniors in 2017.

 Club career

 As a 16-year-old McKenna debuted in the W-League (later known as A-League Women) 2018–19 season, for Perth Glory.
 She scored a goal on debut in November 2024: a 4–4 draw with Canberra United in round 2.
 Overall she played 12 matches and scored two goals in her first season.
 McKenna was also a member of Perth's 2–4 winning semi-final team against league premiers, Melbourne Victory in February 2019, where she provided an assist for their star striker, Sam Kerr's third goal.
 McKenna was one of the teens in the team, who received praise from Kerr for her abilities and maturity.
 The team finished runners-up to champions Sydney FC; McKenna was named Western Australia's Female Footballer of the Year in February 2019.

 McKenna was also an ambassador for the 2019 Smarter than Smoking Kicking Off Healthy Clubs initiative.

 In McKenna's second season (2019–20) at Perth Glory, she scored one goal across 12 games.
 In November 2020, the midfielder signed with Brisbane Roar for the 2020–21 W-League season, where she played 12 games and helped Brisbane reach runners-up in the league.
 During 2021-2022 A-League off-season she played for Blacktown Spartans (women) in the National Premier Leagues NSW Women's (NPL NSW Women's).

 In September 2021, McKenna joined Melbourne City, for the 2021–22 season initially on a two-year contract.
-By the start of 2024–25 season, she had kicked three goals across 55 appearances for City, and a total of six goals from 92 appearances for A-League Women teams since 2018.
+By the start of 2024–25 season, she had scored three goals across 55 appearances for City, and a total of six goals from 92 appearances for A-League Women teams since 2018.

+On 4 September 2026, McKenna was announced at Nottingham Forest.